 - 3-4 garlic cloves, finely chopped or minced

 - 4 Tablespoon basil pesto, divided

 - 8 oz. burrata, drained and pat dry

 - Fresh basil leaves, for garnish

 - Optional: red pepper flakes and flakey sea salt

-- Be sure to pat the burrata dry before using.
-Tear or cut into pieces and place around the naan.
+- Be sure to pat the burrata dry using a paper towel or tea towel, before using.
+Tear or cut the burrata into pieces and place around the naan.

 - Bake the flatbreads for 10-12 minutes until burrata is melted and edges are golden brown.
 Slice and serve with fresh basil, red pepper flakes, freshly ground black pepper, and flakey sea salt as desired.

 - I recommend placing the bruschetta mixture in a colander for 10-15 minutes before putting it on the pizza to avoid excess liquid.
 Be sure to pat the burrata ball dry before tearing it to remove extra moisture, too!